image

 Conditions include diabetes, asthma, COPD, chronic heart disease, and chronic kidney failure.

-that suppress the immune system
+Adults taking certain medicines that suppress the immune system are also at increased risk.

-Learn more about condition-related risk
+Learn about condition-related risk

-Questions icon
+icon

 Not sure if pneumococcal pneumonia can affect you?